 Once a woman passes through menopause, it can feel like there’s nothing left to look forward to.
 Other natural transitions, like puberty and childbirth, have a clear ending and another stage to move towards.
 After menopause, women often fear that the only new stage on the horizon is failing health.
 But nothing could be farther from the truth.
 With the average age for menopause around 52, and the average life expectancy of women in the US around 81, that’s approximately 30 years to enjoy.
-There are so many things a woman can do to maintain good health after menopause, including eating well, getting appropriate exercise and taking supplements to maintain hormonal balance.
+There are so many things a woman can do to maintain good health after menopause.
+Eating well, getting appropriate exercise, and taking supplements to maintain hormonal balance will help support you in your later years.
 Keeping yourself feeling good will allow you to enjoy the freedom so many women feel after menopause, truly making these your “prime years”.

 “I’ll never feel good again”